 Solo 401(k) deadlines

-If you’re a freelancer, it can be tempting to wait to open a solo 401(k) until you receive payment from bigger clients.
+If you’re a full-time freelancer, it can be tempting to wait to open a solo 401(k) until you receive payment from bigger clients.
 However, with a solo 401(k), the sooner may be better.
-The good news is that you still have until the following year’s tax day (typically mid-April) or later, if you request and receive an extension, to contribute to your retirement account for the previous year.
+The good news is that you still have until the following year’s tax filing deadline (typically mid-April) or later, if you request and receive an extension, to contribute to your retirement account for the previous year.

 Fees for solo 401(k)